Carding Mill Rose flowers

 A desireable rose with outstanding apricot flowers with a touch of salmon, and butter yellow reverses; intense lovely fragrance; needs full sun and well-drained soil; good disease resistance; provide some protection in colder climates

 Carding Mill Rose is clothed in stunning fragrant peach flowers with salmon overtones and a buttery yellow reverse at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Carding Mill Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.